 The geometry of the leans far closer to mountain biking than road cycling.
 Hence the longer head tube, a low stand-over-height and longer reach coupled with a shorter stem.
 According to Merida, the decision to extend the head tube is to make the need for spacers obsolete and to make descending on the drops safer and more comfortable.

-As an adventure bike, the Silex is designed to be loaded with luggage and accessories, with the bike having a unique quick-mount mudguard setup.
-All of the range use Merida’s ‘Smart Entry’ technology, which clamps the cables in place to stop them rattling around.
+As an adventure bike, the Silex is designed to be loaded with luggage and accessories, and the bike having a unique quick-mount mudguard setup.
+All of the range use Merida's 'Smart Entry' technology which clamps the cables in place to stop them rattling around.

 The Silex range is less expansive than its Scultura sibling, but it still manages to offer both aluminium and carbon models.
-To be specific, the Silex 200, 300 and 600 have the ‘Silex Lite’ frame which is a hydro-formed, triple butted aluminium frame with smooth welding partnered with a carbon fork up front.
-The 200 and 400 feature a double ring setup, all the rest are one-by.
+To be specific, the Silex 200, 400 and 700 have the 'Silex Lite' frame which is a hydro-formed, triple butted aluminium frame with smooth welding partnered with a carbon fork up front.

 The Silex+ 6000 and 8000-E come with the Merida's CF2 frames and SRAM or Shimano GRX groupsets.